Frederic Edwin Church

 - Mediterranean Sea, (1882), Olana State Historic Site

-The largest individual collections of paintings by Thomas Cole, Frederic Edwin Church and other painters of the Hudson River School can be found at several of the best art museums in America, including: the Wadsworth Atheneum in Hartford, Connecticut.
+The largest collections of paintings by Thomas Cole, Frederic Edwin Church and other painters of the Hudson River School can be found at several of the best art museums in America, including: the Wadsworth Atheneum in Hartford, Connecticut.
 Other collections are in the Brooklyn Museum, the Metropolitan Museum of Art, the Newark Museum NJ, the New-York Historical Society, the Frances Lehman Loeb Art Center, the National Gallery of Art Washington DC, the Detroit Institute of Arts, and the Albany Institute of History & Art.

-• For more biographies, see: Famous painters.
+• For more biographies, see: Famous Painters.

-• For more information about modern art, see: Art Encyclopedia.
+• For more information about modern art, see: Homepage.

-ENCYCLOPEDIA OF ART
+ENCYCLOPEDIA OF VISUAL ARTISTS

 © visual-arts-cork.com.
 All rights reserved.